Rockies vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Elias Diaz and the Colorado Rockies take the field against Andrew McCutchen and the Pittsburgh Pirates on Tuesday at 8:40 PM ET, in the second of a three-game series at Coors Field.
+Andrew McCutchen and the Pittsburgh Pirates will meet Elias Diaz and the Colorado Rockies on Wednesday at Coors Field, at 3:10 PM ET.

-The Rockies are -110 moneyline favorites in this matchup against the Pirates (-110).
-A 13-run over/under has been listed for this contest.
+The Pirates are listed as -120 moneyline favorites for this matchup with the Rockies (+100).
+The matchup's over/under has been set at 11.5 runs.

 Rockies vs. Pirates Odds & Info